Is paying top dollar for star talent really worth the investment?

 The sports, media and entertainment industries are big business.
 A recent analysis found the global sports market grew from US$486.61 billion in 2022 to $512.14 billion in 2023 at a compound annual growth rate of 5.2 per cent, while a similar analysis found the media and entertainment sector was worth US$2.34 trillion in 2021 and is projected to reach US$2.93 trillion by the end of 2026.

 Most sports and entertainment service providers rely on “spotlight personnel” – employees who are critical to audience engagement because of their popularity and talent.
 These “stars” are the centre of public attention.
-Professional musicians, for example, are employed to deliver concerts, actors appear in several seasons of TV shows or theater plays, and sports players compete in a series of games over seasons.
+Professional musicians, for example, are employed to deliver concerts, actors appear in several seasons of TV shows or theatre plays, and sports players compete in a series of games over seasons.

 Spotlight personnel are often the single biggest cost factor for providers and wages-to-revenue ratios for spotlight personnel can exceed 70 per cent, so decisions about hiring and turnover of this elite group of employees are critical from a provider perspective.
 Anecdotal evidence illustrates that these decisions can have a significant impact.